Olalekan-hub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme file for shell redirection
+this is my readme file for shell redirection